81k, much of it into the teeth of a stiff, cold gusty westerly. Tough going, and a relief to get to the motel.

 We said farewell to the guesthouse owners, Nina and Torben (originally from Denmark).
 We were very well looked after with all the meals, and Nina sent us off with a couple of pears and some biscuits!
 They do have the place up for sale, hoping to basically retire and travel around Australia.

-A bakery stop off in Yarram before doubling back west for the last 50k, knowing full well that it was going to be a hard slog.
+A bakery stop-off in Yarram before doubling back west for the last 50k, knowing full well that it was going to be a hard slog into a howling westerly.

 We had a few pockets of reprieve as we made our way along quiet country roads.
 It’s not often you silently cheer when you come to a hill, but hills meant a bit of shelter.